Thuja occidentalis ‘Bail John’ PP 15,850

 Like its Techny parentage, the Technito® Arborvitae has no serious disease or insect problems.
 It is resistant to winter burn and snow loads, meaning there is no need to cover them during the cold months.
 As with all Thuja occidentalis varieties, Technito® Arborvitae is palatable to deer and may require spraying with Bobbex to deter animal browsing.

-Technito® Arborvitae was actually born from a mistake.
-Back in 1984 our production department purchased Techny Arborvitae liners- baby trees that are planted in the fields of our Jackson farm- from Bailey’s Nursery in Minnesota.
+Technito® Arborvitae was born from a mistake.
+Back in 1984, our production department purchased Techny Arborvitae liners- baby trees that are planted in the fields of our Jackson farm- from Bailey Nursery in Minnesota.
 Techny Arborvitae is a popular variety for screening but gets quite large.
 In 1989 Mike Yanny (Johnson’s Nursery Senior Horticulturist and owner of JN Plant Selections), noticed there was one arborvitae in the block that was much denser and smaller than its neighbors.
-So like any good propagator would do, he took cuttings of this rogue tree and planted them in another location to observe.
+So, like any good propagator would do, he took cuttings of this rogue tree and planted them in another location to observe.
 As the trees grew, Mike noted their thick dark green foliage was resistant to winter burn and their growth rate was less than two-thirds the speed of Techny, making it ideal for smaller yards.
 Turns out, Mike had discovered a “sport” in that original group.
 A sport is when a bud from a parent plant (like the Techny) has a mutation that changes its structure (like the Technito®).
 Many new varieties of plants are discovered this way.
-After many years of observation, in 2004 Technito® Arborvitae was co-introduced with Baileys Nursery (since the original plant came from their stock).
+After many years of observation, in 2004 Technito® Arborvitae was co-introduced with Bailey Nursery (since the original plant came from their stock).
 It has quickly become popular among landscape professionals and homeowners throughout the country.

 Technito® Arborvitae stands well on its own as a green screen plant, but perennials can be mixed at the bed border for added color.
 Options depend on the amount of sunlight the plants will receive.
 Be sure to leave room for the Technito’s mature size.
-Alternatively, Technito® can be mixed with other small evergreens of different texture, like the Waterer Scots Pine or the Mucronata Spruce, for a varied screen.
+Alternatively, Technito® can be mixed with other small evergreens of different textures, like the Waterer Scots Pine or the Mucronata Spruce, for a varied screen.